amineyarman/vue-kinesis/README.md

-# The project is on standby for now.
-I'm focusing on another project and will come back to this one when I'm done.
-Do not hesitate if you want to help with the issues or show your support in one way or another 🤝
+# The project has been on standby for a while now.
+But good news!
+I'm working on a brand new version, more robust, with better documentation and more features!

 # vue-kinesis